triforkamsterdam/BrightcenterSDK-Corona-2.0/README.md

 -`duration` should be the duration in seconds as an integer

--`completionStatus` should be either "COMPLETED" or "INCOMPLETE"
+-`completionStatus` should be either "COMPLETED" or "INCOMPLETE", you can use controller.completionStatusComplete and controller.completionStatusIncomplete to make sure you send the right values

 ###sidenotes